Rookies Cross, Lucas passing early tests on Seahawks O-line - WHIZ News

 QB STATUS

-Carroll said Drew Lock will start Seattle’s second preseason game on Thursday against Chicago, but that Geno Smith remains in the lead of the competition.
+Carroll said Drew Lock was going to start Seattle’s second preseason game on Thursday against Chicago — until the team announced Lock had tested positive for COVID-19 and will miss the game.

-Carroll said the plan all along was for Smith to start the opener last weekend in Pittsburgh and Lock to get the nod in the second preseason game.
+About two hours after the conclusion of Tuesday’s practice, the Seahawks issued a statement revealing Lock’s positive test.

+Geno Smith, who started last weekend against Pittsburgh, remained in the lead in the QB competition, but Carroll said Lock had earned his shot at getting a start with the No. 1 offense.

 INJURIES